 While filling out an application, you can save it as a draft at anytime and return to it later.
 Once submitted, the application cannot be edited without contacting us.

 When you submit your application, it goes through an initial review to confirm all of the required information is complete.
 If any additional information is needed, we will contact you.

 Applications are considered at the board of trustees meetings, which are held every quarter.
 We may contact you prior to the meeting to obtain specific information deemed necessary to make an informed decision.

 Most applications are decided upon during the board meeting where they are initially reviewed.
 In some cases, more information is needed to make a decision.
 Either way, you can expect a response to your application within eight weeks of the submittal due date.
-We respond to each application request regardless of the decision.
+We respond to each application regardless of the decision.